-The general exception is the most important since it establishes a four-step test to allow for additional measures that run counter to the restriction on data localization.
+The CPTPP's general exception is the most important since it establishes a four-step test to allow for additional measures that run counter to the restriction on data localization.
 The exception states: “Nothing in this Article shall prevent a Party from adopting or maintaining measures inconsistent with paragraph 2 to achieve a legitimate public policy objective, provided that the measure: (a) is not applied in a manner which would constitute a means of arbitrary or unjustifiable discrimination or a disguised restriction on trade; and (b) does not impose restrictions on the use or location of computing facilities greater than are required to achieve the objective.”

 The general exception must therefore meet four requirements:

 - it must achieve a legitimate public policy objective;